 This definitions covers Key Definitions within Heat Transfer for GCSE Physics.
 Revise Heat Transfer in Energy for GCSE Physics with 14 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 11 of 17 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position